BebAlix/Transcendence/README.md

 # Transcendence

-create a website with an online pong game and a chat, all of this in a docker network using react for the front and nestjs for the back with postgresql database
+Create a website with an online pong game and a chat, all of this in a docker network using react for the front and nestjs for the back with postgresql database

 ## How to launch the program